Mathieu-Desrochers/Learning-AWS/cloud-practitioner.md

 Requires SSM Agent (installed by default on Amazon Linux)
 SSM Session Manager, Shell to computer through SSM Agent, No SSH or Bastion
 EC2 instances require IAM role with AmazonSSMManagedInstanceCore policy
-OpsWorks, Managed Chef and Puppet, 3rd party alternatives to SSM
+OpsWorks, Managed Chef or Puppet, 3rd party alternatives to SSM